Zero to Built: Creating a Forum App

 If you look at the Holochain Playground, you should see that the update was added to Alice’s source chain.
 Specifically, it created:

-2. an Update action that indicated this entry is to replace the original entry, and
+action that indicates this entry replaces the original entry, and - a

 Now it’s time to add commenting to your app.